Minedient/elerp/README.md

 ## Introduction

-ELERP is a platform that records substitution class exercises usage
+ELERP is a platform that records substitution class exercises usage, user can upload new exercises worksheet to the server or register an usage easily using the GUI.

 ## Features